Acupuncture is the virtually painless insertion of very fine sterile needles into acupuncture points on the body.

 Using local acupuncture points encourages local healing, whilst using balancing points returns the Qi of the whole body to harmony.

-According to recent Western scientific discoveries, acupuncture stimulates nerve endings, encourages tissue healing and reduces inflammation.
+According to recent Western scientific discoveries, including over 10,000 Cochrane registered research trials; acupuncture stimulates nerve endings, encourages tissue healing and reduces inflammation.

 It also stimulates the nervous system to release chemical messengers such as endorphins, which change mood and reduce pain.